 Portugal, with its Mediterranean climate and very varied countryside, is a naturalist's paradise and home to a vast number of species of flora and fauna.
 Some, like the Iberian lynx, are endangered.

 The pine processionary moth has a caterpillar that forms long nose-to-tail processions in which each larva follows the one in front.
 These caterpillars build silken tents in the pines they feed on.

-The common chameleon is the only species of chameleon that lives in Europe and it can be found in Portugal and Spain.
-It lives in the Algarve area of Portugal but is threatened by habitat loss.
+The common chameleon is the only species of chameleon that lives in Europe, and it is native to regions such as southern Portugal and southern Spain.
+In Portugal, it lives in the Algarve area, though it's threatened by habitat loss.

 The beautiful Swallowtail butterfly is a very rare insect in the UK and only seen in the Norfolk Broads area.
 It is far more common in Europe and elsewhere in the Northern Hemisphere.